TBmo7/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website tends to use percentages and relative sizing units so that the page grows and shrinks to contantly adapt to sizing
+Adaptive is set for certain breakpoints and hides or moves elements to have different layouts

 2. Describe what it means to be mobile first vs desktop first.

+Design down for mobile, and work outwards to desktop.
+It's easier to add features in than take them out /move /hide them

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it would set all of the elements would get 62.5% font size passed down to them unless otherwise stated later on (more specific)

 4. How would you describe preprocessing to someone new to CSS?

+It's a compiler/higher level coding language for CSS, and just like a higher level language they tend to be easier to read and maintain than say, a machine language, or a low level language.
+You have more options, and can automate a number of things.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Preprocessing lets me write CSS like C++ or javascript, and that is easier for me to wrap my head around.
+The specific syntax of things, like functions in the code, and what can be done with functions.
+I'm fairly convinced that you could use a function that parses a .txt file from a database and outputs a website.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.